silvandeleemput/metaimage/README.md

 To load an image use `metaimage.read`.
 To write an image use `metaimage.write`.
 Small test MetaImage files (.mha/.mhd) can be found in this repository under `./tests/res`.

-The following example demonstrates both:
+The following code example demonstrates both reading and writing:

 ```odin
 package example